levYatsishin/goto_2022_winter/README.md

 # The Little Game of Chess
-to run just open terminal in project folder and run `python3 run_chess.py`
+To run just open terminal in a project folder and run `python3 run_chess.py`